stollcri/nmond/README.md

 I do not spent much time updating this program anymore.
 Amazingly, it has continued to work even as Apple has updated some of the deep dark places in Darwin.
 If an issue does come up though, let me know and I will see what I can do.
 Just be sure to at me in the issue.
 I don't check the issues here much, so otherwise it could be a while before I notice that there is a new issue.

+### iTerm2

+If you do not want your iTerm2 scrollback buffer filled up with copies of each refresh, then open the prefernces and go to Profiles > Terminal and uncheck "Save lines to scrollback in alternate screen mode".
+This can also reduce flickering.

 ## A Note on Security

 In order to get complete process information, without requiring the use of sudo, this program is owned by root and has its setuid bit set.
 This is also beta software.
 As a general rule, it is not wise to allow beta software to have elevated permissions on your system.
 However, the program does not actively involve itself with remote connections, so this should only be a concern if untrusted users are given command access to the computer on which nmond is installed.
 The program will operate without the setuid bit (`sudo chmod u-s /usr/local/bin/nmond`), but the information it displays will be inaccurate due to lack of access; that can be mitigated by invoking it with the sudo command.